hapijs/lab/README.md

 Lead Maintainer: [Wyatt Preul](https://github.com/geek)

 **lab** is sponsored by [Joyent](http://www.joyent.com/).
-[Joyent](http://www.joyent.com) is currently looking for a [Node.js core engineer](https://www.joyent.com/about/careers/nodejs-core-engineer) to hire.

 ## Introduction

-**lab** is a simple test utility for node.
-Unlike other test utilities, lab uses domains instead of uncaught exception and other global manipulation.
+**lab** is a simple test utility for Node.js.
+Unlike other test utilities, lab uses only async/await features and includes everything you should expect from a modern Node.js test utility.
 Our goal with **lab** is to keep the execution engine as simple as possible, and not try to build an extensible framework.

 **lab** works with any assertion library that throws an error when a condition isn't met.

 ## Command Line